 Safety Precautions

 Although MgO is generally considered safe, it can cause irritation if it comes into contact with skin or eyes.
-Wear appropriate personal protective equipment (PPE), such as gloves and safety glasses, when handling MgO.
+Now, wear appropriate personal protective equipment (PPE), such as gloves and safety glasses, when handling MgO.
 Avoid inhaling MgO dust, as it can irritate the respiratory system.

 - Work in a well-ventilated area to minimize the risk of inhaling MgO dust.
 If ventilation is limited, use a respirator to protect your respiratory system.